dfelinto/blender-manual/manual/modeling/modifiers/generate/empty.rst

 .. note::

    The node initially does not do anything.
-However in the node editor new nodes can be added to setup the functionality.
+However in the node editor new :doc:`Nodes </modeling/modifiers/nodes/index>` can be added to setup the functionality.